thedaebu/war/README.md

 Other notes:
 If I were given more time, the first thing I would work on is the CSS.
 <br>
 In terms of refactoring, I would try to make code a lot DRYer, especially in the returns of HTML elements.
-I would also would like to determine if there is any unnecessary code that I am creating that I can instead get by referring to other pieces of code.
+I also would like to determine if there is any unnecessary code that I am creating that I can instead get by referring to other pieces of code.

 In any case, thank you Aspen Capital for the opportunity.
 I have to make this repo private as soon as I can.